ChenTaoyue66/STAT3011-PROJECT2/README.md

 ## Project structure

-Part one - Improvements in the original Exploratory Data Analysis part (can be seen in Presentation Powerpoint page 6-14, which includes 10 pictures).
+Part one - Improvements in the original Exploratory Data Analysis part (can be seen in Presentation Powerpoint page 6-14, which includes 10 pictures).Please run the code in the same folder as movie_data.csv.

 Part two - Modelling the relationship between film features in our dataset and the IMDb rating (can be seen in Presentation Powerpoint page 25-33, which includes 7 pictures).Please run the code in the same folder as movie_data.csv  .